Pacifica Spindrift Players Executive Board Bylaws

 • Partnering with the VP of Marketing & Communications to develop a marketing plan for all donation-based fundraisers.

-• Collaborating with the VP of Grants & Sponsorships with sponsorship initiatives as needed.
+• Collaborating with the VP of Grants with sponsorship initiatives as needed.

 8. Recording Secretary/Parliamentarian